ColloidSP/UOSPLinux/README.md

 > **Warning**
 >
 > Given a recent discussion on Discord, the Linux launcher may soon be blocked.
-Excercise caution, and if
-> you only have access to Linux and not Windows, I would advise _not_ starting a new account for now.
+> Exercise caution, and if you only have access to Linux and not Windows, I would
+> advise _not_ starting a new account for now.

 <h1 align="center">
     <img src="https://raw.github.com/ColloidSP/UOSPLinux/main/uo-siege-perilous-icon.png" width="100"><br>